danielpoon/wordpress-nginx-ssl-cloudflare-docker/README.md

 ## <a name="config"></a>Configuration

-Copy the `env.template` file as `.env` and populate according to your environment
+Copy the `env.template` file as `.env` and populate according to your environment.
+Make sure you enter your CloudFlare token.

 ```ini
 # docker-compose environment file